FarisPalayi/Order-summary-component/README.md

 - I learned a few new git commands as well:
   - `git add -p` : It can be used to stage only the desired changes to git. i.e. it'll make it possible to stage/add chunks/hunks of changes rather than all the changes.
   - `git reflog` - Kinda like `git log`, but gives more info.
 It can be used to undo even a hard reset.
+  - `git bisect` - To find the commit that is responsible for a bug.
+Finding this is possible to do in git has helped me a lot in this project.
+Especially when something unexpectedly broke in IE.
   - `git merge --abort` - To abort a merge and go back.
 Useful when there are a lot of merge conflicts and you simply wanna go back to the previous state.
   - `git reset --merge` - to reset a merge.
 Like resetting(going back to) a commit, but for merges.
 - Furthermore, I implemented a bunch of best practices that I've heard before like,
-  - Don't show a user a button that does not work (UX) <!--! add more if there's any -->
+  - Don't show a button that does not work (UX) <!--! add more if there's any -->
-  - Don't use CSS style related classes to get an element in javascript or in testing.
+  - Don't use CSS style related classes in javascript or in testing.
 Use a prefixed class or other attributes, for eg: `data` attributes.
 (I used a `js-` prefix in this project)

 ### How it's done